 This highly-rated tool helps business leaders, sales managers and teams make better decisions through actionable, real-time intelligence on sales and marketing KPIs.
 InsightSquared takes in data from your CRM and then generates visualizations and reports to help you set goals, decrease pipeline bottlenecks and close sales.

-6. Tools for Finalizing the Sale
+6. Tools for finalizing the sale

 As an inside sales team, you will likely never meet your prospects in person.
 Every interaction happens virtually, including when you close the deal.
-When it comes time to finalize the sale, these tools help you create your proposal, obtain a signed contract and get a payment without ever leaving your desk.
+When it comes time to finalize the sale, these tools help you create your proposal, obtain a signed contract and get payment without ever leaving your desk.

 Create and manage your sales documents including proposals, quotes, and contracts.
 Reps can customize pre-built templates with images, text and numbers and the customer can make comments directly within the proposal to make revisions quick and easy.